About PetersPioneersPeter and Marilyn Carroll Biggins Family

 In May, 2011, Peter and Marilyn took a trip to Turkey and Greece with Paul and Maryann Knag and toured with their son in Athens and Corinth.
 They visted the House of the Virgin Mary, which had been visited by four Popes, and the ruins of Ephesus, the second largest city in the Roman Empire in the first century.
 In Greece, they went to Athens, with a day trip to ancient Corinth and a side trip to the islands of Santorini and Mykonos.
 In Athens, they stayed in the Parthenon Hotel and the Phaedra Hotel.
 The latter had a view of the Acropolis from the balcony and the rooftop garden.
 In addition to the Acropolis, they visited the ancient Agora, Areopagus, and the National Archaeological Museum in Athens.
 One of the highlights was the new Acropolis Museum.
 Marilyn fell at the top of an escalator in the Athens airport and outside the Basilica Cistern in Istanbul.

 In November 2011, Peter and Marilyn attended a two-day conference on genetic genealogy sponsored by Family Tree DNA in Houston.
-Peter made presentation on the DNA of the Three Collas.
+Peter made presentation on the DNA of The Three Collas.
 With them at the conference were Tom and Hilda Roderick.
 Tom, a geneticist and fellow administrator of the Clan Colla project at FTDNA, arranged for the presentation.
 Following the presentation, Peter and Marilyn visited the Leilichs in The Woodlands and Bruce Morrice in Dallas.

 In March 2012, Peter and Marilyn took a trip to the Holy Land with Paul and Maryann Knag sponsored by the Yale Divinity School.
 Our leader was the Dean, Harry Attridge.
 Harry was retiring as the Dean of the Yale Divinity School, but he was to continue on as Sterling Professor of Theology, which was announced just before our trip.
 They described their trip in emails sent at the end of each day on the iPad that the children gave them at Christmas.
 They visited Bethlehem, Jerusalem, Jericho, Tiberias, Haifa, and Jaffa.
 See Sacred Land: Common Ground?.
 Marilyn fell at Caesarea.
 Gerontologist Dr. Leo Cooney, who was on the trip with us, recommended that Marilyn walk with a cane.
 At his urging, Marilyn went to see him at his office in New Haven in August.